ashrhmn/typeorm-rest/README.md

 A simple CRUD operation API made with express, typescript, typeORM(MySQL)

 To use just clone into a folder.
+Config your database in ormconfig.json.
 Then

 Install necessary packages using